vivekghanchi/VRPuzzler/README.md

 #### User Test 1 :-> Aakash, Student 20
 1. What would you say is the mood of the place that you are in?

-    It is very darker somewhere feels more horrible.
+    It is very darker somewhere feels more horrible than it used to be.

 2. How big you think you are in this experience?